Your Guide to the Japan Rail Pass【Latest Edition 2022-2023】

 JR Pass & the Shinkansen

 As previously mentioned, the Japan Rail Pass can be used on JR trains across Japan, including the shinkansen (bullet train).
 However, there are just two exceptions: the Nozomi, the fastest of the Tokaido/Sanyo Shinkansen trains, and the Mizuho, the fastest of the Sanyo/Kyushu Shinkansen, are not covered by the JR Pass.
-Riding these trains will require you to pay a full price ticket that includes both the basic fare and the limited express charge.
-Please keep this in mind if you plan on traveling via the Shinkansen.
+Riding these trains will require you to pay a additional price.

 Shinkansen